 Mark Stone studied at the Guildhall School of Music and Drama.
 In 1998 he was awarded the Decca Prize at the Kathleen Ferrier Awards.

-On the opera stage, his recent engagements have included the title role in ‘Don Giovanni’ for the Deutsche Oper Berlin; Mr Astley (The Gambler), Valvert (Cyrano de Bergerac) and Sonora (La fanciulla del West) at the Royal Opera House, Covent Garden; the title role in ‘Eugene Onegin’ at Glyndebourne; Eisenstein (Die Fledermaus) and Belcore (L’Elisir d’amore) at the Welsh National Opera; Demetrius (A Midsummer Night’s Dream) at Opera North; Lescaut (Manon Lescaut) in Leipzig; Elviro (Serse) for the Royal Swedish Opera; and Yeletsky (Pique Dame), Danilo (Die lustige Witwe) and Ottakar (Der Freischütz) for Opéra de Montpellier.
+On the opera stage, his recent engagements have included the title role in ‘Don Giovanni’ for the Deutsche Oper Berlin, Hamburg and New Zealand Opera; Count Almaviva (Le nozze di Figaro) in Cologne and Tampere, Mountjoy (Gloriana), Mr Astley (The Gambler), Valvert (Cyrano de Bergerac) and Sonora (La fanciulla del West) at the Royal Opera House, Covent Garden; the title role in ‘Eugene Onegin’ at Glyndebourne; Eisenstein (Die Fledermaus) and Belcore (L’Elisir d’amore) at the Welsh National Opera; Demetrius (A Midsummer Night’s Dream) at Opera North; Lescaut (Manon Lescaut) in Leipzig; Elviro (Serse) for the Royal Swedish Opera; and Yeletsky (Pique Dame), Danilo (Die lustige Witwe) and Ottakar (Der Freischütz) for Opéra de Montpellier.
 In the U.S. he has sung Germont (La traviata), the title role in ‘Gianni Schicchi’ and Ford (Falstaff) for Philadelphia Opera and Guglielmo (Così fan tutte), in Santa Fe.

 His many roles at the English National Opera have included the title role in ‘Don Giovanni’, Il Conte (Le nozze di Figaro), Guglielmo, Marcello (La bohème), Figaro (Il barbiere di Siviglia), Enrico (Lucia di Lammermoor), Silvio (I Pagliacci), Chou-en-Lai (Nixon in China) and Prince Yamadori in Anthony Minghella’s production of ‘Madama Butterfly’.